Please have a read through our rules before joining! There's a lot to know, but it will help your participation in the group be as smooth as possible!

 If your wyns are not totalled correctly, it becomes a nightmare to moderate and keep track of for you and us!

-#6: ANIMATIONS: count as 1 Wyn!
-(What counts as an animation!)
+#6: ANIMATIONS: Do not count 1 wyn for every frame (What counts as an animation!)

-Animations count as 1 wyn until a staff member can award more.
-Not all animations will earn extra wyns.
+Animations are grouped with general art when placing them in your tracker, sketches if its sketched, coloured if coloured and so on.
+Some animations may then earn extra wyns, however not often.
 We do this because animations vary so much in terms of skill and detail/time.
 Counting a wyn per frame can too easily be abused.

-If your Wyngro is just BLINKING, or something is glowing, or there is an otherwise very minimal piece of animation, then don’t add it to animations-- just count it like a normal drawing.
+If your Wyngro is just BLINKING, or something is glowing, or there is an otherwise very minimal piece of animation, then don’t add it to animations-- just place it with general art.

 #7: Using other icons instead of wyns for your counts